now browsing by author

 As a consequence, a recent research trend has emerged to study the role of affect in the social programmer ecosystem, by applying sentiment analysis to the content available in sites such as GitHub and Stack Overflow, as well as in other asynchronous communication artifacts such as comments in issue tracking systems.
 This talk surveys the state-of-the-art in sentiment analysis tools and examines to what extent they are able to detect affective expressions in communication traces left by software developers.
 A discussion is offered about the advantages and limitations of choosing sentiment polarity and strength as an appropriate way to operationalize affective states in empirical studies.
 Finally, open challenges and opportunities of affective software engineering are discussed, with special focus on the need to combine cognitive emotion modeling with affective computing and natural language processing techniques to build large-scale, robust approaches for sentiment detection in software engineering.

 The car manufacturer Audi is organizing an App challenge for student teams of different universities across Europe.
 Each team should develop an app based on Android Auto or proprietary Audi interfaces in order to integrate the vehicle into the digital network of the user.

-María Gómez from the research center INRIA in France. is visiting our group for extended stay during 2016 (~ 4months).
+María Gómez from the research center INRIA Lille in Nord Europe. is visiting our group for extended stay during 2016 (~ 4months).
 She is collaborating with us on a project, which aims at providing self-healing capabilities into mobile apps by using crowdsourcing approaches.
 We are very glad to have her with us.